 Nova Bonna Tribunalo God bless you Whitney.
 I'll be praying for you too.
 I know you can get through this.

 I would do relaxation breathing when I would have palpitations and it would help.
-Talk to your cardiologist about any changes in symptoms to make sure there ...
+Talk to your cardio ...
 Read more

 Overworked, underslept and feeling the pressure?
 There are plenty of ways to find calm, without investing in a four-hand spa massage.
 All you need is a pair of lungs, your breath and 10 minutes or less.